-Reduction at source is the best way to avoid food waste.
-PIC/management staff and frontline staff of the catering premises are recommended to follow the good practices below on the avoidance and reduction of food waste.
+Source reduction is the best way to avoid food waste.
+PIC/ management staff and frontline staff of the catering premises are recommended to follow the good practices below on the avoidance and reduction of food waste.

 Procurement

 Order food ingredients in appropriate quantity to prevent over-procurement and excessive inventory